pirate/squasher-browser-extension/README.md

 # squasher-browser-extension

-Extension to group browser tabs by URL domain into a new window.
+Extension to group browser tabs by domain with a single click.
+Supports `The Marvelous Suspender` & `Pocket`, and auto-groups news sites into a special group.

 > [!WARNING]
-> *This may be buggy, it's written for my own personal use only (use at your own risk).*
+> *This may be buggy, it's written only for my personal needs and has no tests (use at your own risk).*

 ## Features